polterguy/polterguy.github.io/documentation/index.md

 ## Tutorials

+This is our tutorials section.
+If you've just started using Magic, this is probably where you want to start.
+These tutorials guides you through Magic and Hyperlambda, one concept at the time.
+These tutorials are intended to be followed as hands on exercises, from top to bottom.

 * [Getting started](/tutorials/getting-started/) - Getting Magic up running
 * [Database CRUD operations](/tutorials/database-crud/) - Automate the process of creating code
 * [SQL Web API](/tutorials/sql-web-api/) - Create HTTP endpoints in SQL